The Persistent Thermal Anomalies in Rocky Worlds: Introduction

 Several planetary interior mechanisms can potentially explain the observed thermal excess, namely (i) residual heat from formation that is retained by atmospheres, (ii) tidal heating, and (iii) induction heating.
 Below, we introduce each mechanism separately.

-Residual heat from planet formation can be retained by a thick volatile envelope, which provides very efficient thermal blanketing.
-Global magma oceans (MOs) are expected to be common on planets that once had thick volatile envelopes \citep{vazan_contribution_2018, kite_atmosphere_2020}.
-MOs can produce surface heat fluxes that decreases from $\sim10^7$ W m$^{-2}$ to $\sim10^0$ W m$^{-2}$ in $\gtrsim10^2$ Myr as they cool down \citep{zhang_thermal_2022}.
-Using coupled planetary interior, thermal evolution, and atmospheric escape models, \cite{lin_most_2025} found that global MOs can be maintained on rocky exoplanets for $\sim1$ Gyr as their thick volatile envelopes are gradually removed by photoevaporation.
-In the most extreme cases, the entire planet -- including the iron core and the silicate mantle -- is molten before total atmospheric loss, creating a large thermal energy reservoir.
-Therefore, if a rocky exoplanet is observed soon after total atmospheric loss, surface heat flux from an MO that is still cooling down can raise $\tday$ above $\tdaymax$, producing the observed thermal excess.
+Residual heat from planet formation can be retained by a thick volatile envelope, which provides efficient thermal blanketing.
+Residual heat can maintain global magma oceans (MOs), which are expected to be common on planets that once had thick volatile envelopes \citep{vazan_contribution_2018, kite_atmosphere_2020}.
+As MOs cool down, they can emit surface heat fluxes as high as $\sim10^7$ W m$^{-2}$, and drop to $\sim10^0$ W m$^{-2}$ in $\gtrsim10^2$ Myr \citep{zhang_thermal_2022}.
+Using coupled planetary interior, thermal evolution, and atmospheric escape models, \cite{lin_most_2025} found that global MOs can be maintained on rocky exoplanets for $\sim1$ Gyr as photoevaporation gradually erodes their thick volatile envelopes.
+Therefore, if a rocky exoplanet is observed soon after total atmospheric loss, surface heat flux from an MO that is still cooling down can raise $\tday$ above $\tdaymax$, producing thermal excess.

 Tidal dissipation as a heat source is common in the Solar System.
-Tidal heating has a very sensitive dependence on orbital eccentricity and distance, so close-in exoplanets with high eccentricities should experience significant tidal heating \citep[see][and references therein]{driscoll_tidal_2015}.
-Indeed, most observed M-Earths are very close to their host stars ($a\sim0.01$ AU), so if nonzero eccentricities can be maintained by mechanisms such as resonance with companions, thermal excess generated by tides is expected. \cite{seligman_potential_2024} proposed a runaway tidal melting mechanism, where tidal heating will increase the thickness of the liquid mantle layer, which in turn strengthens the planet's tidal response, because now the same tidal energy is deposited into a thinner solid mantle.
-Such excessive tidal heating can lead to both elevated dayside brightness temperature and violent volcanism. \cite{bello-arufe_evidence_2025} reported tentative evidence for a volcanic atmosphere on L 98-59 b, an M-Earth with $e=0.031^{+0.017}_{-0.016}$ \citep{cadieux_detailed_2025} in a multiplanet system.
+Tidal heating is sensitive to orbital eccentricity and distance.
+Close-in, eccentric exoplanets therefore experience significant tidal heating \citep[see][and references therein]{driscoll_tidal_2015}.
+Most observed M-Earths are very close to their host stars ($a\sim0.01$ AU), so if nonzero eccentricities can be maintained by mechanisms such as resonance with companions, thermal excess generated by tides is expected.
+Tidal response of a rocky planet with a liquid mantle layer may be amplified by a runaway tidal melting mechanism proposed by \cite{seligman_potential_2024}.
+Elevated tidal response can lead to excessive dayside brightness temperature and violent volcanism. \cite{bello-arufe_evidence_2025} reported tentative evidence for a volcanic atmosphere on L 98-59 b, an M-Earth with $e=0.031^{+0.017}_{-0.016}$ \citep{cadieux_detailed_2025} in a multiplanet system.
 The high eccentricity of L 98-59 b is likely maintained by dynamical interactions with outer companions.

 Induction heating is possible when a planet orbits a magnetically active star with an orbital axis tilted relative to the star's magnetic dipole axis, so that it experiences a changing external field.
 The changing field induces a current in the conductive internal layers of the planet, generating heat \citep{kislyakova_magma_2017, kislyakova_effective_2018, kislyakova_induction_2023}.
 Induction heating is significant for M-Earths, because fully convective, rapidly rotating M dwarfs are known to have strong (on the order of kG) dipolar fields \citep{shulyak_strong_2017}.
 In addition, magnetic flux carried by coronal mass ejections from active M dwarfs can lead to ohmic dissipation heating within a planet \citep{grayver_interior_2022}.
 Because M dwarfs have frequent flares \citep{gunther_stellar_2020, WhitsettDaylan2025}, this intermittent heating mechanism may have effects on the observed dayside emission temperatures of M-Earths.